 Eve told me to sit and be with Spot (that’s Goober behind us).
-Eve is amazing, the way she uses a camera.
 We were talking and I was barely aware of being photographed, so she caught me smiling.
-My lips are pulled back a bit much, since I’m laughing and wrinkling my nose at the same time Spot flicks out his tongue.
+My lips are pulled back too much, since I’m laughing and wrinkling my nose at the same time Spot flicks out his tongue.
 Otherwise, it’s a good smile.

 I love this photo, maybe the last one where I’m smiling and it’s pretty.
 I can count on one hand –actually, I can’t even locate good photos of me smiling after I turned ten.
 The photo just below of me at twelve is so self-conscious and sad.
 You can see that puberty is hitting me and I’m breaking out.